Psychology Admission Requirements

 Students accepted into the Advanced Standing Track will not be eligible for courses specific to the geropsychology specialty offered by the PsyD program.

 Students will be notified of their decision about Advanced Standing, once all materials have been submitted and reviewed.
 KCU reserves the right to grant or deny advanced standing to accepted applicants.
+KCU has a cap of 5 Advanced Standing students per cohort and applications will be reviewed on a first come, first serve basis.

 Transfer Credit Policy for Advanced Standing